 Gathering data for fCite

-can use either ORICD or PUBMED ids.
-It is highly recommended that PUBMED ids be used.
+can use either ORCID or PUBMED ids.
+It is highly recommended to use PUBMED ids.
 While the process of acquiring PMIDs has to been done by the user (there is no automatic procedure built into fCite

 ), it is an easy task.
-Additionally, it provides some assurance that you are using the proper data.
+Additionally, it provides some assurance that you are using the proper data (aka you know what you are doing).

 You can start from the title of a single publication by given author (e.g., taken from the CV, grant application, or Google Scholar)

-For instance, assume that you are interested in "isoelectric point prediction" and find a publication.
-Then you want to know more about the author (for the sake of simplicity assume that you cannot or do not want to use Google Scholar profile information or/and you want to know something more):
+For instance, let's assume that you are interested in the publication entitled "Proteome-pI: Proteome Isoelectric Point Database".
+Then you want to know more about the author (for the sake of simplicity assume that you cannot or do not want to use Google Scholar profile information or/and you want to obtain more detailed statistics):

 Go to PubMed